Cornell-MAE-UG/fa25-portfolio-TJBosh/_projects/ENGRD2210 Engine.md

 Having analyzed the theoretical efficiency of the CH440 engine modified for use in Baja SAE, we now ask: how does it compare to its real performance in competition?

-Thermal efficiency of a power cycle in general is expressed as
+Thermal efficiency of a power cycle in general is expressed as:

 {% raw %}
 $$